miniOrange Logo

 Adaptive Authentication in Shopify

-When a user decides to sign in to a store, the security component is increased by activating an authentication step or by creating real-time Multi-Factor Authentication automatically when improper authentication is found or by detecting fraud.
+When a user signs in to a store, the security component is increased through adaptive authentication, by automatically triggering real-time MFA if risks like fraud or improper authentication are detected.
 The authentication risk is checked without users being aware of it and multi-factor authentication (MFA) is applied only if the associated risk is high.

 adaptive-authentication